frank26080115/Bones-3D-Printer/ordered_lessons/lesson3.md

 ![](../images/lesson3/zrodholdersketchwithgap.png)

-When you screw the plastic clamp down to the aluminum beam, the plastic will squish the steel rod up against the aluminum beam.
-Plastic is softer than metal so the plastic will bend a little bit when the screws are really tightened down, this keeps the rod extremely secure.
+When you screw the plastic clamp down to the aluminum beam, the plastic will squish the steel rod up against the aluminum beam. **Plastic is softer than metal** so the plastic will **bend and squish** a little bit when the screws are really tightened down, this keeps the rod extremely secure.

 ![](../images/lesson3/gapforces.png)